alangfiles/alangfiles/technicalresume.md

 ## Exhaustive Experience

 ### Ribbon (ribbonhome.com) - Engineering Manager
-**Tech Stack:** Javascript/TS/React/GraphQL frontend with Python/Django Backend
+**Tech Stack:** Javascript, TypeScript, React, GraphQL Frontend with Python, Django Backend

 Joined a Real Estate startup in a hyper-growth stage (from 100 - 300 people) to help build new products focused around home selling.
 Transitioned into managing a technical documents/operations team.
 Worked on a platform serving over 40,000 real estate agents across 17 US states and 25 markets.